QM Qualified Mortgages

 Qualified Mortgage Goes Into Effect January 10th, 2014

-Effective Friday, January 10, 2014, the new QM rule went into effect.
+Qualified Mortgage Rules: Effective Friday, January 10, 2014: Effective Friday, January 10, 2014, the new QM rule went into effect.
 The Qualified Mortgage Rule, QM Rule, has been implemented to take effect on January 10th, QM legislation was put into effect in order to alleviate the risks associated with mortgage default and foreclosure rates.

 The newly created CFPB, The Consumer Financial Protection Bureau, is the self-regulatory organization that has implemented the Qualified Mortgages Rule.
 The CFPB is in charge of the enforcement of Qualified Mortgages.
 Qualified mortgages and how it was created to protect borrowers, lenders, and the secondary mortgage markets.

-Objective Of Qualified Mortgages
+Objective of Qualified Mortgages

 The objective of the Qualified Mortgage Rule is the ability to repay.
 The ability for a borrower to afford the mortgage loan payments before the lender funds the loan is key.
+Mortgage lenders are responsible to qualify a mortgage loan borrower with the following:

 • Income